 1. Manuka Honey

 Let’s start by talking about Manuka honey.
 As we know, most honey comes from nectar in plants, especially ones with flowers.
-This nectar is extracted by bees.
-The bees swallow this nectar and bring it back to their hive.
-In the hive, they disgorge the nectar and store it in the honeycomb.
+Bees extract the nectar by swallowing it and returning it to their hive.
+They disgorge the nectar in the hive and store it in the honeycomb.
+With time, inside the honeycomb, the nectar breaks down into sugars.
+That is how honey is formed.

 Pros

-- Injuries: When you get tropical cuts, bug bites, skin rashes, burns, itchy spots, etc., you can smear the Manuka honey in that area.
+• Injuries: When you get tropical cuts, bug bites, skin rashes, burns, itchy spots, etc., you can smear the Manuka honey in that area.

-- Healing: It stops infections on wounds and cleanses it.
+• Healing: It stops infections on wounds and cleanses it.
 And it also speeds up the healing process.
 No need for antibiotics or antibacterial cream anymore.

-- Skincare: You can wear the Manuka honey as a face mask to help get rid of acne.
+• Skincare: You can wear the Manuka honey as a face mask to help get rid of acne.
 It also helps repair damaged and dry skin during winter.
 And it even helps fade scars, wrinkles, or age lines.

-- Colds: Drinking tea, warm water or milk with a spoon of Manuka honey helps with colds.
+• Colds: Drinking tea, warm water or milk with a spoon of Manuka honey helps with colds.

-- Health: If Manuka honey is ingested, it makes your immune system and your digestive system better and healthier.
+• Health: If Manuka honey is ingested, it makes your immune system and your digestive system better and healthier.

-- Hair Therapy: Some people mix a bit of the Manuka honey with coconut oil and massage it into their hair.
+• Hair Therapy: Some people mix a bit of the Manuka honey with coconut oil and massage it into their hair.
 This helps them get rid of dandruff.
 It also adds more nutrients to your hair and makes it softer.

-- Body Heat: Manuka honey works great in generating body heat during winter if eaten at least once a day.
+• Body Heat: Manuka honey works great in generating body heat during winter if eaten at least once a day.

-- Medicine: Pharmaceuticals in New Zealand even make medicine from Manuka honey.
+• Medicine: Pharmaceuticals in New Zealand even make medicine from Manuka honey.
 Lozenges for sore throats are one of the popular examples.

-- Beauty Care Products: Some companies are making skincare products with Manuka honey as the base or core ingredient.
+• Beauty Care Products: Some companies are making skincare products with Manuka honey as the base or core ingredient.
 Moisturizers are the most popular products made from Manuka honey.

 Cons

-- Cost: It is very expensive.
+• Cost: It is very expensive.
 And it is only made in two countries: New Zealand and Australia.
 Its supply isn’t that large, yet its demand is still high—that’s why it’s a bit pricey.

-- Unavailability: Manuka honey is very rare.
+• Unavailability: Manuka honey is very rare.
 It’s hard to find in most shops.
 You might have to order it online if the country you’re in doesn’t import it in bulk.
 And you should try ordering on any international site that will deliver abroad.

-- Density: Because Manuka honey is thicker, that makes it harder for you to dip a spoon in and collect some honey.
+• Density: Because Manuka honey is thicker, that makes it harder for you to dip a spoon in and collect some honey.

-- It’s also hard to spread Manuka honey on bread or any other similar food.
+• It’s also hard to spread Manuka honey on bread or any other similar food.
 Neither is it possible to drizzle Manuka honey over sweet dishes like pancakes the way you do with other liquid-like honey.

 2. Raw Honey

-But raw honey can't just be bought in any local stores or even big grocers.
+But raw honey can’t be bought in local stores or even big grocers.
 If you want to try raw honey, you will have to go on a road trip to the outskirts of the country and visit a bee keeper’s farm where apiculture is practiced.

 Pros

-- Natural: Raw honey is direct and unfermented honey that hasn’t been pasteurized or processed in factories in any way.
+• Natural: Raw honey is direct and unfermented honey that hasn’t been pasteurized or processed in factories in any way.

-- Variety: Raw honey can be made from any plant’s nectar.
+• Variety: Raw honey can be made from any plant’s nectar.
 It can also be made from the Manuka plant.
 You just need to skip with the various levels of purification of the honey after it has been extracted.
 But you basically still get the Manuka honey’s qualities along with the raw honey’s qualities.

-- Simple Process: People who work in the apiculture field do not have to go through the process of straining, processing, fermenting, etc. for raw honey.
+• Simple Process: People who work in the apiculture field do not have to go through the process of straining, processing, fermenting, etc. for raw honey.
 It is meant to be consumed directly.
 So, this means less work for the producers.

-- Low Calorie: Raw honey might not seem hygienic to people, but it has no added sugar or concentrated sugar levels in its properties.
+• Low Calorie: Raw honey might not seem hygienic to people, but it has no added sugar or concentrated sugar levels in its properties.
 It won’t add to your weight or add more calories to your diet.

 Cons

-- Yeast: Raw honey may have yeast present since it hasn’t gone through any heating or fermenting process.
+• Yeast: Raw honey may have yeast present since it hasn’t gone through any heating or fermenting process.

-- Unattractive: Like regular honey types, raw honey will not look smooth, and its color won’t be crystal clear or transparent-like either.
+• Unattractive: Like regular honey types, raw honey will not look smooth, and its color won’t be crystal clear or transparent-like either.

-- Texture: Since the honey is extracted directly from the honeycomb without a strainer, that means there may be dirt particles, lumpy bits of honey, or even broken bits from the honeycomb falling into the containers where the beekeepers are collecting the raw honey.
+• Texture: Since the honey is extracted directly from the honeycomb without a strainer, that means there may be dirt particles, lumpy bits of honey, or even broken bits from the honeycomb falling into the containers where the beekeepers are collecting the raw honey.

-- Impure: Raw honey is impure, so it’s possible you’ll find bits of wax, pollen, etc. as well.
+• Impure: Raw honey is impure, so it’s possible you’ll find bits of wax, pollen, etc. as well.
 This is because these impurities haven’t been removed from the honey.

 Raw Honey vs Manuka Honey